whatphilipcodes/dox/src/content/download.md

 active: true
 ---

 This section above the downloads is another Markdown file you can optionally add for additional information.
-If you want to disable this set the `active` prop to false.
+If you want to disable this, set the `active` prop to false.